biati-digital/glightbox/README.md

 # GLightbox

-Glightbox is a pure javascript lightbox.
+GLightbox is a pure javascript lightbox.
 It can display images, iframes, inline content and videos with optional autoplay for YouTube, Vimeo and even self hosted videos.

 ## Features
 - **Small** - only 11KB Gzipped
-- **Responsive** - works with any screen size
+- **Fast and Responsive** - works with any screen size
 - **Gallery Support** - Create multiple galleries
 - **Video Support** - Youtube, Vimeo and self hosted videos with autoplay
 - **Inline content support** - display any inline content